kopoden/quadratic_equation/README.md

 If you have the equation of one of these types input "2" (without the quotes).

-If you have a degree, that is more than 2, program sends you a message:
+If the degree of equation is more than 2, program sends you a message:

-***This program can't solve so difficult equations.***
+***"This program can't solve so difficult equations."***
+and suggests to enter new data.

 ------------
 ###The Second Step